danrouse/beatsaber-quest-modding-guide/README.md

 ### Oculus Quest setup

 Beat Saber should already be modded with the latest [BMBF](https://bmbf.dev/stable), with Developer Mode enabled on your Quest.
+You should also have [SideQuest](https://sidequestvr.com/setup-howto) installed on your computer, though if you've gotten BMBF installed without it then you likely do not need this guide.

 **Tips and tricks**:
 - To keep the Quest display from turning off when you remove it, you can place a piece of tape over the black sensor in the inside top-center of the headset, above the nose.